shantanu404/shaker/README.md

 Shaker
 ======

-Shaker is a simple _checker_ script for competetive programmers.
+Shaker is a simple _checker_ script for competitive programmers.
 It compiles and checks your solution with only one command and provides a little structure to your workspace.

 What should be where?